ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 layer 2 on GPU 2 \\(\\rightarrow\\) .â€†.â€†.) in model parallelism introduces a bottleneck.
 In other words, a major disadvantage of model parallelism is that the GPUs have to wait for each other.
-They cannot efficiently work in parallel, as they depend on one otherâ€™s outputs.
+They cannot efficiently work in parallel, as they depend on one other's outputs.

 ### Data Parallelism [](#data-parallelism)